 In circumstances where the threat is not one of physical violence (for example, harassment, stalking or forced confinement), a person can instead make an application in court for a Restraining Order either with or without notice to the other party.
 A Restraining Order will have the same effect as an EPO, but the process is often not as immediate.
 Additionally, while EPOs can only be brought against family members, including intimate partners, a Restraining Order can be brought against any individual, regardless of their relationship to the victim.

 Both orders are excellent tools for ensuring the safety of all family members when violence or other threatening behaviour occurs.
-Unfortunately, as stated above, these orders can also be used as a weapon in highly contentious family disputes involving divorce and child custody.
+Unfortunately, as stated above, these orders can also be used as a weapon in highly contentious family disputes involving divorce and parenting.
 We have seen this happen too many times before, and have a great deal of experience advocating on behalf of clients on both sides of this issue.
 When a client is the subject of a protection order or restraining order based on false accusations, we will seek to have the order terminated as soon as possible, so as to prevent unnecessary separation of the client from their children, and to mitigate damage to the client’s reputation.

 Revenge porn is an umbrella term used to describe any situation where a person distributes intimate images or videos of another individual without their consent.
 This captures a number of offences, from the public posting of nude photos to social media or dedicated revenge porn websites to more contained situations where an image is sent via text to a handful of friends.
 In the age of smartphones, this is an unfortunately increasingly common occurrence, particularly among young people.